Tests required to detect breast cancer are as follows:

 3).
 PET- CT:

-This test is specifically carried out to rule out disease spread, before starting treatment and to assess response of neoadjuvant chemotherapy in locally advanced breast cancers.
+This test is specifically carried out to rule out disease spread, before starting treatment and to assess the response of neoadjuvant chemotherapy in locally advanced breast cancers.